ccqpein/Github-API-CL/README.md

 ### Install ###

-This repo have deploied to quicklisp yet, you can just `(ql:quickload "github-api-cl")`
+This repo has already been deployed to quicklisp.
+You can simply use `(ql:quickload "github-api-cl")` to install it.

 ### Read api.json file ###